 Although this article focuses on unsuppressed noises, for the sake of completeness, we will summarize the status of transfer functions for the suppressed noises, i.e., noises suppressed by \ac{TDI}, as well as the additional noises induced by this suppression.

-Laser frequency noise has to be suppressed by several order of magnitude by \ac{TDI}, in order to be below the required noise level~\cite{SciRD,MRD,Babak:2021mhe} defined by the unsuppressed noises (acceleration, readout and OP).
+Laser frequency noise has to be suppressed by several order of magnitude by \ac{TDI}, in order to be below the required noise level~\cite{SciRD,MRD,Babak:2021mhe} defined by the unsuppressed noises (acceleration, readout and optical path).
 It has been the main focus of \ac{TDI} noise reduction studies during many years, one of the most recent studies on the topic being~\cite{Bayle:2018hnm}.
-Because of the high level of reduction required, the residual level is sensitive to all limiting effects from the application of \ac{TDI}: flexing filtering (non commutation between anti-aliasing filters and delays)~\cite{Bayle:2018hnm}, ranging bias, stochastic ranging (imprecision in the knowledge of delays), interpolation, aliasing and fundamental armlength mismatch (limitation due to the flexing with \ac{TDI} 2.0).
+Because of the high level of reduction required, the residual level is sensitive to all limiting effects from the application of \ac{TDI}: flexing-filtering (noncommutation between antialiasing filters and delays)~\cite{Bayle:2018hnm}, ranging bias, stochastic ranging (imprecision in the knowledge of delays), interpolation, aliasing and fundamental armlength mismatch (limitation due to the flexing with \ac{TDI} 2.0).
 There are ongoing active studies on all these effects and preliminary transfer functions are already available enabling to establish the expected level of the residual laser noise.
 Moreover, the residual laser noise depends on the laser locking configuration.
 Only preliminary checks based on simulation have been done and preliminary models have been developed~\cite{PhDHartwig}, and more detailed studies are necessary.

-In prinicple, most effects leading to residual laser noise will also cause residuals in other noise sources which are perfectly cancelled in an idealized situation.
+In principle, most effects leading to residual laser noise will also cause residuals in other noise sources which are perfectly canceled in an idealized situation.
 However, since these other suppressed noises are several orders of magnitude smaller than laser noise, their residuals can usually be neglected.

 Clock noise is also reduced by \ac{TDI}.
 While its initial level is lower than that of laser noise, it is still a few orders of magnitude higher than the required noise level.
 In order to suppress clock noise, the laser beams carry sideband modulation with a clock-derived signal, creating so-called clock-sidebands.
 Interferometric measurements of these sidebands are then used in the \ac{TDI} algorithm to reduce clock noise~\cite{Hartwig:2020tdu}.